 The German Federal Archive (Bundesarchiv) is building a new portal for primary sources of the Weimar Republic.
 It will be accessible from 2017 under the name “Weimar – Die erste deutsche Demokratie”.
 You can follow the developments on a dedicated blog called “Weimar – Wege zur Demokratie“.

-Comparisons with Hitler’s rise in the Weimar Republic have been ubiquitous during the recent nomination of Donald Trump as the Republican candidate in the 2016 presidential election (Jeffrey Herf has offered the best analysis of these historical comparison).
+Comparisons with Hitler’s rise in the Weimar Republic have been ubiquitous during the recent nomination of Donald Trump as the Republican candidate in the 2016 presidential election (see, for example, Eric Weitz‘s piece for Tablet.
+Jeffrey Herf has offered the best analysis of these historical comparisons).

 Recently, Jill Stein, the US Green Party’s presumptive nominee, made a different sort of link to Weimar times: she suggested that it was known “for a long time ever since Nazi Germany” that putting someone like Clinton in the White House would only “fan the flames of this right-wing extremism” embodied by Trump.
 Continue reading

 The journalist Pamela Hutchinson is regularly writing about the history of silent film and its stars.
 For her column “Silent but deadly!“, appearing fortnightly in The Guardian, she has covered Clara Bow, Lotte Reiniger, and Rudolph Valentino.
 She also writes for Sight&Sound and Silent London.
 An interesting resource for any scholars of silent cinema!